cppcoffee/klib/README.md

 supports two usages：

-- export to directory (each ebook marked with a file).
+- export to a directory (each ebook marked with a file).
-- sync github repository.
+- sync Github repository.

 ```shell
 % ./klib --help